The Ultimate Guide to Massachusetts’ Tastiest Edibles

 Where to find Cantrip products

-Cantrip touts its nano-emulsion technology (read up on that a bit here) as the reason its infused drinks are much faster-acting than your run-of-the-mill edible.
+Cantrip touts its nano-emulsion technology (read up on that a bit here) as the reason its infused drinks are much faster-acting than your run-of-the-mill edible, taking effect in as few as 10 minutes.
 Science aside, these are just delightful drinks.
-The seltzers come in breezy flavors like lemon basil, watermelon mint, and blackberry lavender, which pair pretty seamlessly with most meals, and there’s also orange soda and root beer for the young-at-heart-but-of-legal-cannabis-consumption-age.
+The seltzers come in breezy flavors such as lemon basil, ginger peach, and blackberry lavender, which pair pretty seamlessly with most meals, and there’s also orange soda and root beer for the young-at-heart-but-of-legal-cannabis-consumption-age.

 Levia seltzers